BeneStrahm/pyLEK/plotters/README.md

 Currently implemented are:

     [X] 2D Plots - plot2D.py

-    [X] Line Plots
-    [X] Marker Plots
+        [X] w/ lines and/or markers

     [X] Bar Chart - plotBarChart.py

         [X] Stacked: Horizontal & Vertical

         [X] Grouped: Horizontal & Vertical

-In each corresponding .py script at the very end there are examples (sample()) of the functionality which can be displayed when executing the respective .py script.
+In each corresponding .py script at the very end there are examples (def sample():) of the functionality which can be displayed when executing the respective .py script.

 All plotters can be customized if desired.
 In this case, copy the script, e.g. plot2D.py and give it your own name.
-Your custom script will not be uploaded to github since they are excluded via the plotters\.gitignore
+Your custom script will not be uploaded to github since they are excluded via the plotters/.gitignore

 ## mpl-styles